jonnor/tapecore/README.md

 * Make fully parametric, driven by material size + work area
 * Use 2x as the standard workarea aspect ratio
 * Use a standard diode laser module (or something compatible).
 33mm sink seems common.
 * Find a solution for managing the cables going to head/effector.
 4mm ID bowden tube?
+PP or even paper folded into tube

 Reproducability